kiranbhusalusha-bit/CMPN202-Operating-Systems/week3.md

 Week 3's goal is to use command-line tools to analyse system behavior and investigate how the Linux operating system handles programs and system resources.
 Prior to conducting performance testing or optimization, it is crucial to comprehend process management, CPU scheduling, memory utilization, and system load.

 By gathering baseline observations of system behavior under typical operating conditions, this week immediately expands upon the performance testing approach created in Week 2.
 In accordance with professional system management procedures, all analysis is carried out via secure remote access utilizing the command-line interface (CLI).
-This week directly supports Learning Outcome LO4 (command-line competency for system monitoring) and Learning Outcome LO5 (understanding operating system behavior and performance trade-offs) by analyzing real-time process behavior, CPU scheduling, memory consumption, and disk I/O using CLI-based tools.
+This week directly supports Learning Outcome LO4 (command-line competency for system monitoring) and Learning Outcome LO5 (understanding operating system behavior and performance trade-offs) by analyzing real-time process behavior, CPU scheduling, memory consumption, and disk I/O using CLI-based tools.This week focuses on understanding how selected application workloads are expected to interact with operating system processes and resources, providing preparatory insight rather than full performance benchmarking.

 ---